THE WASHINGTON FOREIGN PRESS CENTER, WASHINGTON, D.C.

 ASSISTANT SECRETARY COOPER: Raj, thanks for trying.
 (Laughter.)
 I’m not going to get ahead of our deliberative conversations, but I appreciate you asking.
 So yeah, again, as I said earlier, we don’t talk about things that we have not yet either fully – and/or, more importantly, notified to our Congress.

 But I’m glad you asked, and this goes back to several other questions.
-What we can do – because I fully appreciate why many of you would not see or pay attention to our congressional notifications or CNs – we can through the press center make available what we’ve announced to date for particular states or regions, and I’m happy to provide .
+What we can do – because I fully appreciate why many of you would not see or pay attention to our congressional notifications or CNs – we can through the press center make available what we’ve announced to date for particular states or regions, and I’m happy to provide that .
 And you can include that in either whatever you’re filing today or future stories, if that’s helpful.

 QUESTION: Oh, Andy keeps sending us those, so we have them.